Login

 Adding item to wishlist requires an account

-This tour takes you away from the mostly visited parts of the Sacred Valley and high into an unthreaded side valley, where you’ll accompany a group of llamas all the way to an authentic herder’s hut next to a cascade.
+This Llama hike and Pachamanca experience takes you away from the mostly visited parts of the Sacred Valley and high into an unthreaded side valley, where you’ll accompany a group of llamas all the way to an authentic herder’s hut next to a cascade.
 Here you’ll get to participate in an experience that you’ll remember for a long time: the preparation of a typical Pachamanca meal prepared amidst a spectacular mountain setting!
 Of course, you’ll get to eat the dish you just prepared afterwards, as you get some rest from the hike.
 What a privilege to have the local herder open her house and share her life with you for a day!

 At around 7:30 am, we will pick you up in Urubamba and head to Chupani.
 In Chupani, aunt Juana (the caretaker of the llamas) will be waiting for us with her llamas.
 Together we’ll start hiking toward her home in the native community of Pacchac in the Pumahuanca Valley.
 You will also be accompanied by our guide Octavio (or other family member guide) speaking English, Spanish and Quechua.